juxor/afaq/markdown/secI4.md

 it:

-> _"Common to all Anarchists is the desire to free society of all political and social coercive institutions which stand in the way of development of a free humanity.
-In this sense Mutualism, Collectivism and Communism are not to be regarded as closed systems permitting no further development, but merely as economic assumptions as to the means of safeguarding a free community.
-There will even probably be in society of the future different forms of economic co- operation operating side by side, since any social progress must be associated with that free experiment and practical testing out for which in a society of free communities there will be afforded every opportunity."_ [**Anarcho- Syndicalism**, p.
+> _"Common to all Anarchists is the desire to free society of all political
+> and social coercive institutions which stand in the way of development of a
+> free humanity.
+In this sense Mutualism, Collectivism and Communism are not
+> to be regarded as closed systems permitting no further development, but
+> merely as economic assumptions as to the means of safeguarding a free
+> community.
+There will even probably be in society of the future different
+> forms of economic co-operation operating side by side, since any social
+> progress must be associated with that free experiment and practical testing
+> out for which in a society of free communities there will be afforded every
+> opportunity."_ [ **Anarcho-Syndicalism** , p.
 9]

 So given the common ideals and aims of anarchists, it is unsurprising that the economic systems we suggest have common features such as workers' self-